Date: 19th January 2013

 Location: York, North Yorkshire

-My second stadium of 2013 was on Saturday 19th January 2013 at Bootham Crescent in York, North Yorkshire.
+My second ground of 2013 was on Saturday 19th January at Bootham Crescent in York, North Yorkshire.
 The match was York City vs. Aldershot Town in Football League Two.

 Bootham Crescent is squeezed into a residential area close to the city centre.
 The ground is around 1 mile to the north of York railway station and has been home to the club since 1932 when they vacated their previous home in the south of the city at Fulfordgate.